aiijazfatima/dev-heatwave-genai/introduction/introduction.md

 ## About this Workshop

-In this LiveLab, you will connect to a HeatWave DB System.
-Subsequently, you will use HeatWave GenAI to generate content in natural language and perform vector search on your enterprise data.
+In this LiveLab, you will first setup Visual Studio Code.
+You will then create a DB system with a HeatWave cluster, and connect to it from Visual Studio Code.
+Subsequently, you will use HeatWave GenAI to generate content in natural language, summarize text, and perform vector search on your enterprise data.

 _Estimated Time:_ 1.5 hours